mongodb/genny/docs/generated/workloads.md

 infrastructure.

 Our made up scenario to mimic this use case will be as follows:
-- Our collection will have documents which mimic businesses such as restraunts.
+- Our collection will have documents which mimic businesses such as restaurants.
 - Our query will request certain restaurants near a point, and want to rank them in a fused order based on both their distance from the point and their average rating.
 (Preferring the first result to be one that is reasonably close with the highest reviews).